AlexGtHub/Neuro/popEpi_April2014/readme.txt

 This is the readme file for the model associated with the paper:
 Naze S., Bernard C. Jirsa V. K. (2014).
 Computational modeling of seizure dynamics using coupled neuronal networks: Factors shaping epileptoform activity.

 All the files were supplied by the authors.
-Copyright Sebastien Naze, 2014. email: sebastien.naze@univ-amu.fr
+Copyright Sebastien Naze, 2014. email: sebastien.naze@gmail.com

 A class diagram from the model is enclosed in the file Class_diagram_global.pdf.